Vicky Aisha Flaunts Fantastic Figure In Plunging Black Lingerie

 Fans flocked to the comments section to answer her question.

-“Couch, movies [and] binge watching, food,” wrote one commenter.
+"Couch, movies [and] binge watching, food," one commenter wrote.

-“Trying to fix the coolant leak on my sisters [sic] car I think I finally got it,” remarked another social media user.
+"Trying to fix the coolant leak on my sisters [sic] car I think I finally got it," another social media user remarked.

 Quite a few of Vicky's followers also took the time to shower her with compliments.
 While some simply used a trail of emoji to express their admiration for the model, others were more vocal in their praise.

-“Such a hottie,” gushed another admirer, adding two heart-eye emoji to the end of the comment.
+"Such a hottie," another admirer gushed, adding two heart-eye emoji at the end of their comment.

-“Love this outfit so hot xoxox,” added a different devotee, along with a fire, red heart, and lipstick mark emoji.
+"Love this outfit so hot xoxox," a different devotee added, along with a fire, red heart, and lipstick mark emoji.

 Vicky engaged with her followers by responding to some of the comments.
 The provocative post appeared to be a fan favorite as it soon racked up more than 9,000 likes.

-This is not the first time that Vicky has shown off her amazing assets on social media.
+This is not the first time that Vicky has shown off her amazing assets on Instagram.
 In fact, she has a tendency to post content that shows her in risque outfits.

-For instance, she recently uploaded a picture, in which she wore white lingerie and a cowboy hat.
+For instance, she recently uploaded a picture in which she wore white lingerie and a cowboy hat.
 That post has been liked over 39,000 times since it was shared.